ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 ## Upgrading from the 2022-09 Release to the 2022-11 Release

-Due to breaking changes in the top level SystemLink and SystemLink-Admin Helm chart the following procedure is required to upgrade the application.
+When you upgrade, you must complete the following steps to avoid breaking changes in the top-level SystemLink and SystemLink-Admin Helm chart.
 Note, this upgrade will cause any currently executing notebooks to fail.

 1. Stage your workspace to upgrade the `systemlink-admin` and `systemlink` helm charts to the 2022-11 release.